GuillaumeGomez/browser-UI-test/README.md

 ## Description

-This framework provides the possibility to quickly check browser UI through small script files (with the `.gom` extension).
+This framework provides the possibility to quickly check browser UI through small script files (with the `.goml` extension).
 Once the script is done, it takes a screenshot of the page and compares it to the expected one.
 If they're different, the test will fail.

 ## Usage

-You can use it either by providing it the folder with the `.gom` files to run or import it like this:
+You can use it either by providing it the folder with the `.goml` files to run or import it like this:

 ```js
 const runTests = require('browser-ui-test').runTests;